Skip to contents

 ###

-There are three code chunks included by default: Exercise, Hint and Test.
+There are three code chunks included by default: exercise, hint and test.
 You do not need to include all three, although in most cases you should.
-The Exercise Chunk is the location in which students will type their answers.
-The Hint Chunk will be displayed to students when they click on the Hint button.
-The Test Chunk should include the correct answer, so that you can be sure it will work for students when they enter it in the Exercise code chunk.
+The exercise code chunk is the location in which students will type their answers.
+The hint code chunk will be displayed to students when they click on the Hint button.
+The test code chunk should include the correct answer, so that you can be sure it will work for students when they enter it in the exercise code chunk.

 ###